rmusser01/Infosec_Reference/Draft/Web.md

 			* Yet, I can share files with others, using a contextual menu depending on installed applications, or I can give my browser access to my insecure USB and Bluetooth devices, while it makes sure my battery isn't dead from the power consumption while the containing tabs for each webapp are properly color coded. 🤔
 		* Google released a paper the day after I made this comment.
 I stand by my comment.
 		* [Oh, the Places You’ll Go!
 Finding Our Way Back from the Web Platform’sIll-conceived Jaunts - Artur Janc, Mike West(2020)](https://secweb.work/papers/janc2020places.pdf)
-			* In this paper, we start from a scattered list of concretegrievances about the web platform based on informal dis-cussions among browser– and web security engineers.
-Afterreviewing the details of these issues, we work towards amodel of the root causes of the problems, categorizing thembased on the type of risk they introduce to the platform.We then identify possible solutions for each class of issues,dividing them by the most effective approach to address it.In the end, we arrive at a general blueprint for backingout of these dead ends.
-We propose a three-pronged approachwhich includes changing web browser defaults, creating aslew of features for web authors to opt out of dangerousbehaviors, and adding new security primitives.
-We then showhow this approach can be practically applied to addresseach of the individual problems, providing a conceptualframework for solving unsafe legacy web platform behaviors.
+			* In this paper, we start from a scattered list of concrete grievances about the web platform based on informal discussions among browser and web security engineers.
+After reviewing the details of these issues, we work towards amodel of the root causes of the problems, categorizing them based on the type of risk they introduce to the platform.
+We then identify possible solutions for each class of issues, dividing them by the most effective approach to address it.
+In the end, we arrive at a general blueprint for backing out of these dead ends.
+We propose a three-pronged approach which includes changing web browser defaults, creating aslew of features for web authors to opt out of dangerous behaviors, and adding new security primitives.
+We then show how this approach can be practically applied to address each of the individual problems, providing a conceptual framework for solving unsafe legacy web platform behaviors.
 	* [How Browsers Work: Behind the scenes of modern web browsers - Tali Garsiel, Paul Irish(2011)](https://www.html5rocks.com/en/tutorials/internals/howbrowserswork/)
 * **Session Management**
 	* [Session Management Cheat Sheet - OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Session_Management_Cheat_Sheet.html)